Fostering biodiversity science

 The QCBS trains highly qualified personnel, experienced in the field of biodiversity science.
 These individuals will be competitive for a wide range of positions in the environmental sectors, both in education, genomics, ecosystem and ecosystem management, and as a consultant.
 The Québec’s Biodiversity Strategy and Action Plan places great importance on training the future generation of researchers, and the QCBS intends to play a leading role in training biodiversity science researchers and ecosystem managers. for decades to come.
 QCBS members currently supervise over 400 graduate students.
 The necessary training capacity is therefore already well established, and will only increase with the new member-researchers and their cohort of students.
 Multiple approaches will be undertaken by the QCBS to promote the training of the next generation.

-The QCBS has forged strong and highly productive collaborations with two Québec government ministries (Minister of the Environment, the Fight Against Climate Change, Wildlife and Parks and Ministry of Natural Resources and Forests), the consortium Ouranos, the Secretariat for the Convention on Biological Diversity in Montréal (SCBD), Future Earth and the Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES).
-The aim is foster science and transfer of knowledge vital to the implementation of policy on climate change and biodiversity loss mitigation strategies.
+The QCBS has forged strong and highly productive collaborations with two Québec government ministries (Ministry of the Environment, the Fight Against Climate Change, Wildlife and Parks and Ministry of Natural Resources and Forests), the consortium Ouranos, the Secretariat for the Convention on Biological Diversity in Montréal (SCBD), Future Earth and the Intergovernmental Panel on Biodiversity and Ecosystem Services (IPBES).
+The aim is to foster science and transfer of knowledge vital to the implementation of policy on climate change and biodiversity loss mitigation strategies.
 Examples include new research projects of biodiversity sampling, impacts on ecosystem services, and the creation of climate-proof networks of ecological habitat.
 The QCBS is contributing to place Québec as a national and international leader in biodiversity research and policy area.
 Biodiversity science has never been stronger in Québec.